MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 ```

 # Straightforward-Obsidian2Latex
+(navigate to next section if you want to skip the "sales pitch")

 Want to write your documents entirely in Obsidian, and then print them to LateX (e.g., for scientific papers and lab reports)?
 Are you annoyed by:
 - The fact that you have to write code, just to make a nice report/paper?